Nina Roth: Womens

 Due to the COVID-19 pandemic, the Peterson team did not compete in events for most of the 2020–21 season until entering a bio-secure bubble held in Calgary, Alberta in the spring of 2021 for three events in a row.
 The first two events were the Champions Cup and Players' Championship grand slams, with the team missing the playoffs at both.
 The third event in the Calgary bubble for Team Peterson was the 2021 World Women's Championship, in which they earned a spot as 2020 National Champions after the 2021 National Championship was moved to later in the spring due to the pandemic.
 They finished the 13-game round-robin in fifth place with a 7–6 record, earning them a spot in the playoffs and securing a 2022 Olympic berth for the United States.
 In the playoffs, Team Peterson defeated Denmark's Madeline Dupont but lost to Switzerland's Silvana Tirinzoni to end up in the bronze medal game.
 There, Peterson faced off against Sweden's Anna Hasselborg and won with a score of 9–5, including scoring five points in the seventh end.
 Team Peterson's bronze medal finish was the first World Women's medal for the United States in 15 years, and the first-ever bronze medal.

 The Peterson rink won their first two events of the 2021–22 season, the US Open of Curling and the 2021 Curlers Corner Autumn Gold Curling Classic.
 The following week, they played in the 2021 Masters where they made it as far as the quarterfinals.
 The team then played in the 2021 United States Olympic Curling Trials, where they attempted to return to the Olympics.
 Through the round robin, the team posted a 9–1 record, putting them into the best-of-three final against Cory Christensen.
 The Peterson rink beat Christensen in two-straight games, booking their tickets to the 2022 Winter Olympics.
 After the Trials, the team played in one event before the Olympics, the Curl Mesabi Classic, which they won, beating Christensen again in the final.
 At the Olympics, the team finished the round robin with a 4–5 record, missing the playoffs.
 The team finished off the season by playing in two Slams, the 2022 Players' Championship and the 2022 Champions Cup, missing the playoffs in both events.

 On May 13, 2022, Roth announced that she would be stepping away from competitive curling.

+Mixed Doubles

+Two years after announcing her retirement from competitive curling, Roth returned to national-level curling at the 2025 United States Mixed Doubles Curling Olympic Trials, playing with Kroy Nernberger.
+They would finish just outside the playoffs in 6th place with a 5-4 record, being eliminated on head-to-head results.